SarahTech-alt/full-stack-treats/README.md

 **If you're feeling fancy and have some time to spare**, try this one.
 You might need to research query strings and express.

-- [ ] `GET /treats?q=donut` should return only treats that match the query parameter
+- [ ] `GET /treats?q=donut` should return only treats that match the query parameter.

 ---